 “Barbara’s work is audacious, honest and respectful… with delicacy and integrity.” –Rachel MacManus, performance artist

-Ms Klare was born in Athens, Ohio, and received her BA in geology and studio art/art history from Oberlin College, where she worked in the Allen Art Museum conservation lab.
+Ms Klare was born in Athens, Ohio, and received her BA in geology and studio art/art history from Oberlin College, where she worked in the college art conservation lab.
 In the 90s, she worked as a freelance textile and surface designer in San Francisco and Los Angeles.